 Finally, it's only a few minutes by foot, golf cart or taxi from Garrafon to the most southerly point on the island, Punta Sur, where visitors can finally discover how Isla Mujeres, or "Island of the Women" got its name.

 On the way, you will be sure to stop at Garrafon lookout for one of the most breathtaking views in the Caribbean.
 You can't help it.
 You will see the view and stop.
 Spend a few minutes in awe and then head around the curve to Punta Sur.

-The modern lighthouse that stands at the entrance to the sculpture garden makes that unnecessary, but the ruin has been patially restored.
 Take the stepping stones path down behind the ruin for some more eye popping views of the reef and the Caribbean beyond the rocky edge of the land.
 It's worth the climb!
 Keep a lookout for sea turtles, dolphins and rays swimming by.

 The site also has the distinction of being the country's most easterly location -- and the first spot in Mexico kissed by the sunrise each morning.
 Today, the historic landmark is also home to a modern sculpture garden surrounded by a seaside promenade taking more of Isla Mujeres' most breathtakingly beautiful scenery.

 Welcome to Isla Mujeres - Check out the online guidebook to everything you ever wanted to know, including where to eat, stay, and play around the island, including practical travel tips, suggested day trips, weather information, maps and photos.

 Isla Mujeres Mexico - The island awaits with travel essentials, photos, maps, feature stories, and an active message board.